kikilondon/react_shopping_list/README.md

 # Grocery list
-This project is a grocery list app built with React.js.
-The user can add an item, check it when they get it, and delete it (CRUD).
-The list is saved in the local storage, so even if the page is reloaded, the items are displayed on the list.
-There is also the possibility of searching for a specific item in the list through the search item input.
-On the footer, there is a counter displaying the updated number of items in the list.
+This React.js-based grocery list application empowers users to manage their shopping needs effortlessly.
+It facilitates item addition, tracking of acquired items, and item deletion, effectively implementing CRUD operations.
+Notably, the application ensures data persistence by storing the list in local storage, even when the page is refreshed, guaranteeing the uninterrupted display of items.
+Additionally, users can swiftly locate specific items using the search feature, while the footer conveniently showcases a real-time item count, enhancing the overall usability of the application.

 <hr>